aidanns/COMP90056-Project/Readme.md

 #### Configuration

-The rate of CDR generation by each spout may be limited by setting the `spout.cdr.rate.tuples_per_second` property in `conf/project.properties`.
+The rate of CDR generation by the spout may be limited by setting the `spout.cdr.rate.tuples_per_second` property in `conf/project.properties`.